TheRenegadeCoder/sample-programs-website/docs/projects/longest-common-subsequence/kotlin/index.md

     lcsOf(seqA, seqB).joinToString(", ").also { println(it) }
 }

 ```

 {% endraw %}

-[Longest Common Subsequence](https://sampleprograms.io/projects/longest-common-subsequence) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:
+Longest Common Subsequence in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Blake.Ke
 - David Phillips

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 23:02:08.
-The solution was first committed on Oct 05 2020 00:20:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution